Loaded Tesseract Review

 Yet another Tesseract has emerged from the woodwork – the Loaded Tesseract.
 It seems Loaded has expanded its product line to cater to your unique quest for four-wheeled illumination.
 Look at this beauty and you can tell there is something other than pressed maple holding this deck together.
 The Tesseract sports a composite construction of two vertically-laminated bamboo cores sandwiched between fiberglass skins with a bottom layer of cork, while the cork being something unique to this deck.
 The first you’ll notice is how amazingly light it is, thanks to the composite construction which makes it way lighter than its sheer size.

 The Tesseract integrates rocker, wheel well flares, W concave and multiple wheelbase options into a lightweight package designed for big mountain roads, high speeds, snappy slides, lofty ollies, and techy manual combos.
 The concave and double kick tails complement each other locking your feet in and conforming to the arch in your foot.
-The whole shape of the Tesseract itself has been thought to provide the best stalling and comfort in any situation.
+The whole shape of the Tesseract itself has been thought to provide the best comfort in any situation.
 You can adapt the wheelbase in order to get a more or less playful board or a more or less stable longboard at higher speeds.
 The relatively small wheelbase makes the board very nimble and responsive when you’re trying to bust quick slides to slow down.

 - Riding Style: Power slide, Freeride, Downhill, Freestyle